hyundai-robotics/doc-hi6-operation/2-operation/1-manual-operation/3-step-fwd-bwd.md

 The step forward/backward is one of the methods of operating the robot in manual mode and refers to the act of playing back a recorded program.
 By manipulating the robot in the step forward/backward operation, you can check the recorded program path and mutual interlock relationship at a range of safe speed.

-The execution unit for the step forward/backward operation can be checked and set from the \[run to\] button on the left side of the Hi6 teach pendant screen.
+The execution unit for the step forward/backward operation can be checked and set from the \[run to\] button on the left side of the ${cont_model} teach pendant screen.

 ![](../../_assets/tp630/lbt-runto_eng.png)